betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 like GitLab, Jenkins, Confluence, Kanban, WebEx, or even Email, it presented a massive coordination and management challenge.

-# Evolving Requiremens, Versions and Flight Rope Releases
+# Evolving Requirements, Versions and Flight Rope Releases
-Throughout the early phases of development, NASA's expectations for what functions the GN&C system would perform, and therefore the AGC software, continued to evolve motivated by a desire to reduce weight, increase safety margins, improve mission flexibility and optimize propellent usage.
+Throughout the early phases of development, NASA's expectations for what functions the GN&C system would perform, and therefore the AGC software, continued to evolve motivated by a desire to reduce weight, increase safety margins, improve mission flexibility and optimize propellant usage.

 > NASA had established a need for the machine and had determined its general tasks, and
 > MIT received a contract based on only a short, very general requirements statement.
 > Requirements started changing immediately and continued to change throughout the program.

-Midway through development, the AGC was re-desinged to support more memory and an expanded instruction set.
+Midway through development, the AGC was re-designed to support more memory and an expanded instruction set.
 Software developers had to support both the old, Block I, and new, Block II hardware.
 Block I would be used on early, uncrewed Apollo test flights and Block II on crewed flights.
 They were different enough that each required separate software development teams.
-This only exacerebated already strained software development and management burdens.
+This only exacerbated already strained software development and management burdens.

 Attribute | Block I (fall 1962) | Block II (summer 1966)
 ---|---|---
-Fixed/Eraseable Memory (k-words) | 24 / 1 | 36 / 2
+Fixed/Erasable Memory (k-words) | 24 / 1 | 36 / 2
 Logic #ICs (NOR gates/IC) | 4,100 (x1) | 2,800 (x2)
 Clock / Instructions | 1.024 Mhz / 11 | 1.024 Mhz / 34
 Power/Weight | 85W / 39.5kg | 55W / 31.9kg